The Truth About Dirty Fasting

-While fasting has historically been associated with religion, it has become more part of the mainstream in recent years as a method for weight loss and other potential health benefits, according to Cleveland Clinic.
+While fasting has historically been associated with these religions, it has become more part of the mainstream in recent years as a method for weight loss and other potential health benefits, according to the Cleveland Clinic.
+Intermittent fasting has become a popular option, and some people choose a combination of intermittent fasting, "dirty" fasting, and "clean" fasting.

 But what exactly is dirty fasting?
 Is it safe?
 And how is it different from clean fasting?